CIMPL User Guide

 - Appendix - Document Conventions

 CIMPL (Clinical Information Modeling Profiling Language) is a specially-designed language for defining clinical information models.
-It is simple and compact, with tools to produce Fast Healthcare Interoperability Resources (FHIR) profiles, extensions and implementation guides (IG).
+It is simple and compact, with tools to produce Health Level Seven (HL7®) Fast Healthcare Interoperability Resources (FHIR®) profiles, extensions and implementation guides (IG).
 Because it is a language, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
 CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.

 The CIMPL User Guide is targeted to any person comfortable with using programming languages.
-Familiarity with FHIR is helpful as the guide references FHIR artifacts (e.g. resources and profile).
+Familiarity with FHIR is helpful as the guide references FHIR artifacts (e.g. resources and profiles).

 This guide assumes you installed the software as documented in CIMPL Setup and Installation, and have at least reviewed the Hello World, and CIMPL In-Depth tutorials.
 If you already have installed SHR-CLI, make sure you have the latest version installed.